Solo Colombia Adventure Guide to Travel

 My Solo Adventure in Colombia

 After going on quite a few solo trips, I thought I had solo travel nailed.
-Sure, I always get a little tingle in my stomach as a step off a plane on my own, and that may just be my normal.
-But, I wasn’t prepared for the nervousness I felt as the plane landed.
+Sure, I always get a little tingle in my stomach as I stepped off a plane alone, which may just be my normal.
+But I wasn’t prepared for the nervousness I felt as the plane landed.

 I came back from my trip to Colombia completely in love with the country.
-I went to five places with a couple of day trips, and enjoyed everywhere I went.
-Now, two years later, I’m still thinking about when I can get back to Colombia.
+I went to five places with a couple of day trips and enjoyed everywhere I went.
+Two years later, I’m still thinking about when I can return to Colombia.
 It was that memorable.

 Ways to Stay Safe as a Solo Traveler